cwi-dis/2immerse-editor/docs/live_tool_support.md

 There is a second set of parameters `<tt:modparameters>` to signify the parameters that can be changed with _modify_ (which is probably a different set of parameters than those for _trigger_).

-The `parameter` parameters can be relative XPath expressions pointing to the attribute to be modified.

 The `value` can be an _Attribute Value Template_, in which case the expression is evaluated and the result stored in the attribute to be modified.

-At the moment, exactly two AVTs are implemented (hardcoded), to record current time point and duration.
+At the moment, exactly two AVTs are implemented (hardcoded), to record current time point and duration and another one to refer to the value entered by the user (the default).
 These are used to set the `tl:dur` attribute of `tl:sleep` elements dynamically.
-See the examples above for how to use these.
+See the examples above for how to use these:

+- `{tt:clock(..)}` refers to the current clock value progress of the parent element.
+This corresponds roughly to the current time in the presentation.
+- `{tt:clock(.)}` refers to the current clock value progress of the current element.
+This corresponds roughly to the current duration of the current element.
+- `{tt:value()}` refers to the value entered by the trigger tool operator.
+This can be used to (slightly) modify the value before it is stored into the receiving attribute.

+The `tt:parameter` attribute can be a relative XPath expressions pointing to the attribute to be modified.
+If `tt:parameter` is missing there can be multiple `tt:destination` children, each with `tt:parameter` and `tt:value` attributes, which allows storing the resultant value in multiple places.

 On `trigger`, the whole event is copied and its `xml:id` is replaced by a new unique id.
 All parameter values are filled in.
 Then the new element is inserted into the timeline as a new child of the parent of the `<tt:events>` element.